-Under two years old.
-Children under two years old must be properly restrained in a rear-facing child restraint system.
+Children under two years old generally must be properly restrained in a rear-facing child restraint system.

-Under eight years old.
 All children under eight years old must be secured in a child restraint system (booster or child restraint system) and seated in the rear seats unless occupied by other children.

-Under 18.
 Until a child reaches 18 years old, he or she must wear a seatbelt and is not permitted to ride in the cargo area of the vehicle.

-Adult.
 Any passenger riding in the front seat or riding with an instruction permit driver is required to use a seatbelt regardless of age.

 A seatbelt or child restraint violation will result in a $25 fine.
 Additionally, a violation relating to children under eight years old will result in the assessment of one license demerit point.

 While an officer cannot initiate a traffic stop solely for a seatbelt violation, a traffic stop is allowed if a minor is in the cargo area.

 Certain types of vehicles.
 The seatbelt requirement doesn't apply to taxi drivers and rural letter carriers.
 Emergency vehicles and parade vehicles are also exempt from these requirements.